Last updated on September 22nd, 2022.

 - While I strive to be a good team player and am taking an advantage of apple season to post apple recipes, I must admit that I don’t really get it.
-I buy, eat, and bake with apples all year long.
-Also, was never told, “sorry, no candied apples here at the county fair…apples are not in season”… (And trust me, after driving two hours to the “nearest” U-pick apple farm only to carry 10 LBS bag of apples my 3 Y.O could not possibly hold despite the fact she picked them all (from the gound…) I am fully aware this is it officially apple season.)
+I buy, eat, and bake this Jewish Apple Cake, this Mini Apple Galette, and these Apple Bars all year long.
+Also, I was never told, “sorry, no candied apples here at the county fair…apples are not in season”… (And trust me, after driving two hours to the “nearest” U-pick apple farm only to carry 10 LBS bag of apples my 3 Y.O could not possibly hold despite the fact she picked them all (from the ground…) I am fully aware this is it officially apple season.)

 Before making this recipe, two important notes: